 View the program availability for the upcoming intakes.

-New students are accepted into the Natural Resource Compliance program for the Fall term only.
+New applicants are accepted into the Natural Resource Compliance program for the Fall (September) term only.

 General Admissions Requirements

 All applicants must meet the general admission requirements for Lethbridge College programs, as indicated in the Admission section of this calendar.